 To view the course, log-in as a registrant to the BCIA website.
-Your local branch may host the course as a 2 to 3 hour in-person workshop, if appropriate, as it lends itself to be a good networking opportunity.

 Orientation to BCIA

 Articling Course as noted on Page 7

 This webinar covers topics all registrants must become familiar with and incorporate into their professional life.
 It introduces you to the Institute, the Professional Governance Act and Bylaws, where to find information on the governance model used by Council, an introduction to the profession and professionalism, the need for continuing professional development and the requirements of ethical behavior.